 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 While doing your laundry, try adding your liquid fabric softener at the correct time.
 By running the rinse cycle over, you'll be wasting 10 more gallons of water.

 By Terri H.

 Editor's Note: If you don't have a dispenser in your machine, set a timer so you don't miss the rinse cycle.

 Another hint is to invest in a Downy ball, they cost a couple of dollars and then you add it when loading the washer and don't have to worry about missing the rinse cycle!!!

 You can also get a small spray bottle and put liquid fabric softener in that.
 Rather than having to dash to the washing machine to put the fabric softener in at the correct time, use a wash cloth or rag, spray the fabric softener on the wash cloth -- about six squirts works well, and place the wash cloth with fabric softener on it in the dryer with the clothes.
 You use less fabric softener that way, still get the results, and save yourself considerable stress.
 Incidentally, most fabric softeners hamper the absorbency of towels.
 Do not use fabric softener on things like polar fleece or children's pajamas -- especially the sleep sacks for very young children.
 Fabric softener contains agents that remove the fire retardent in children's pajamas, and cause fabrics like polar fleece to become flammable.

-If you live in a multi-story home and your hot water heater is in the attic, you know how long it can take to get hot water to run in the kitchen sink before starting the dishwasher (which is the manufacturer's recommendation, presumably done so that the hot water completely dissolves the automatic dishwasher detergent).
+If you live in a multi-story home and your hot water heater is in the attic, you know how long it can take to get hot water to run in the kitchen sink before starting the dishwasher.